mfbridge/FiPhA/README.md

 See the [user guide](https://mfbridge.github.io/FiPhA/articles/user-guide.html) for more complete details and examples.

-## Sample Data
+## Sample Datasets

-A small sample of fiber photometry datasets may be loaded through the import menu.
+A sample of fiber photometry datasets may be loaded via the import menu.

 ## Acknowledgements